-This is an excerpt from my latest post at the Native Plants & Wildlife Gardens blog.
-Click the link below to visit the full post.
-For anyone with an interest in botany and horticulture, Kew Royal Botanical Gardens in London is like...
+This was originally published on Native Plants & Wildlife Gardens.
+For anyone with an interest in botany and horticulture, Kew Royal Botanical Gardens in London is like the holy grail.
+Started in 1759, this garden is now over 250 years old...

 Magnuson Park is located in Seattle along Lake Washington, north of the University of Washington.
 The park has a long history of dramatic land use change and part of it has now come back full circle.
 In the days...